StuartMellor/Max-MSP-RNBO-CPP-Native-Android/README.md

 <!-- ROADMAP -->
 ## Roadmap

-I'm working on this in my spare time, to help get me on the road a bit quicker please Consider supporting me
-via my KoFi link: <a href="ko-fi.com/stuartmellor">ko-fi.com/stuartmellor</a>.

-Also, while these are aspects that I propose might be useful, I'm more than willing to listen and update this list:

 - [x] Automatically generated sliders from RNBO patch paramaters.
 - [ ] Connect sensors to RNBO patch (90% there already but omitted from this clean build).
 - [ ] Explore recording (aka sampling) via onboard mics.
 - [ ] Write up guide on how to create your own project from scratch!
 - [ ] etc. Let me know if you have any ideas!

-<p align="right">(<a href="#readme-top">back to top</a>)</p>